embedml/ROS-Workshop-Fall-2024/part-2/module-5-multilingual-design/README.md

 ## Milestone 0: Set up module

-Build and run the Docker container for the module, where `module-5` is the image name.
+Build and run the Docker container for the module, where `embedml/ros-humble-workshop:module-5` is the image name.
+(Again, if you use Powershell, just use the run command.
+It will automatically download a compatible Docker image from the Docker Hub and run the container.)

 ## Milestone 1: Exploring Custom Message